LatticeQCD/SIMULATeQCD/README.md

 ## Getting help and bug report
 Open an [issue](https://github.com/LatticeQCD/SIMULATeQCD/issues), if...
 - you have troubles compiling/running the code.
-- you questions on how to implement your own routine.
+- you have questions on how to implement your own routine.
 - you have found a bug.